Watering only when the moisture sensor switches on

 #24659

-Ok, with a slot bit it worked now, but a potentiometer has no stop.
+Ok, it worked with a slot bit, but a pot has no stop.
 The LED lights up when I unplug the 5V line, sometimes the LED flickers even when I plug the 5V back in.
-If I pull off GND, the LED lights up and I can use the potentiometer to set the LED to go off.
-But I still don't see moisture.
-Is the moisture sensor defective or the AD converter?
+If I remove GND, the LED lights up and I can use the potentiometer to set the LED to go out.
+But I still don't see any moisture displayed.
+Is the humidity sensor defective or the AD converter?

 • You must be logged in to reply to this topic.